 The process of sterilization turns its white colour into a slightly darker hue and has a sweet caramel flavour.
-Evaporated milk can be returned to its original state by adding the exact amount of water as the milk and can be used to add flavour and texture to dishes and baked goods.
+Evaporated milk can be returned to its original state by adding the exact amount of water as the milk and used to add flavour and texture to dishes and baked goods.

 You can try any of the following easy-to-cook recipes that I have compiled (source cited).